What is Narcissistic Abuse?

 Treatment for narcissistic personality disorder can be challenging because people with this condition present fantastic grandiosity and defensiveness, making it difficult to acknowledge problems and vulnerabilities.
 Psychotherapy may help people with narcissistic personality disorder relate to others more healthily and compassionately.

 Individuals with narcissistic personality disorder, according to the DSM-5, exhibit five or more of the following, which are present by early adulthood and across contexts:

 – Preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love.

-– Belief that one is special and can only be understood by or associate with special people or institutions.
+– Belief that one is special can only be understood by or associated with particular people or institutions.

 – A need for excessive admiration.